 Before we bought packing cubes of our own, we wondered why everyone raved about them, and now we can see why!
 They really allow you to pack more into your luggage, which is great when you’re on holiday in Orlando and get tempted by the vast amounts of gifts and cheap outlet fashion.
 They also make it easier to unpack and divide your luggage items.
 Any packing cubes will be sufficient but we personally like the quality and value of the Amazon Basics brand and use medium sized cubes.

 If you have kids or you’re a little bit clumsy like us, you never fail to return from holiday without mosquito bites or an awkward fall.
 Being out and about on adventures most days, a mini first aid kit in your bag can be very handy if you stumble into some trouble.
-This Mini First Aid Kit has all of the essentials you need and it’s so small you won’t even know it’s there.
+This Mini First Aid Kit has all of the essentials you need.
+It’s so small you won’t even know it’s there!

-Now we’ve inspired you with plenty of essentials and gadgets and you know what to pack for your trip to Orlando, it’s time to perfect your itinerary and book any attraction tickets if you haven’t already.
+Now we’ve inspired you with things to pack for Orlando and you know what to take on your trip, it’s time to perfect your itinerary and book any attraction tickets if you haven’t already.
 Save our Orlando packing list on our phone and have fun getting ready for your trip!
-Check out our other Orlando guides below for more holiday advice for trips to Florida.
-If you have your own insights on what to pack for Orlando, let us know in the comments section below. ?
+Check out our other Orlando guides here for more holiday advice for trips to Florida.
+If you have your own insights on what to pack for Orlando, let us know in the comments section below.